Chipotle: Chipotle Rewards Case Study

 Company

-A massive database of individual ordering habits and ingredient preferences.
+A massive database of customer purchase habits and a commitment to transparent, real ingredients.

 Category